-Enjoy this whole-grain Vegan Blueberry Zucchini Bread for a nutritious breakfast or dessert!
-It’s packed with zucchini, blueberries & wholesome ingredients.
-Plus, six other vegan recipes using delicious blueberries that you’ll love.
+Enjoy this whole-grain Blueberry Zucchini Bread for a nutritious breakfast or dessert!
+It’s vegan and filled with wholesome ingredients.

-First, I tried to make it gluten-free.
+So there’s a funny story about making this bread that may or may not end with me having multiple failed versions of it stashed in my freezer.
+At first, I tried to make it gluten-free.
 HA.
 Good try, Emilie.
-Alas, I do not claim to be the all-knowing vegan/gluten-free baker (I’ll leave that up to Dana).
-The bread did not rise at all and was just a big brick of baked almond flour with exploded blueberries.
+While I love making gluten-free treats, I do not claim to be the all-knowing vegan/gluten-free baker (I’ll leave that up to Dana).
+Basically, the bread did not rise at all and was just a big brick of baked almond flour with exploded blueberries.

 Of course, since I hate to waste food and money, I still sliced it up, froze it, and plan to eat it.
 I mean, it’s still tasty – just not blog-worthy. #nofoodleftbehind